If an employer can establish serious misconduct, they have a valid reason for termination.

 - The employee refusing to carry out a lawful and reasonable instruction that is consistent with the employee’s contract of employment.

-The above will not constitute serious misconduct if the employee can show that `in the circumstances, the conduct was not conduct that made employment in the period of notice unreasonable.` Serious misconduct is generally defined as a `disregard of the essential conditions of a contract where it is destructive of the relationship between employer and employee’.
+The above will not constitute serious misconduct if the employee can show that `in the circumstances, the conduct was not conduct that made employment in the period of notice unreasonable.Authorities generally define serious misconduct as a ‘disregard of essential contract conditions’ that destroys the employer-employee relationship.

 Inappropriate language